-My blog – ‘Evidence-Based HR’ – ran from August 2000 to July 2012 and contained 110 posts (email if you need to read any).
-Many of the ideas in those posts, and the research behind them, have been incorporated into my latest book “Professional HR.
+‘Evidence-Based HR’ – ran from August 2000 to July 2012 and contained 110 of my posts (email if you need to read any).
+Many of the ideas expressed here, and the research behind them, were incorporated into my 2013 book “Professional HR.
 Evidence-Based People Management & Development“.
 This demonstrates how anyone wanting to be a top HR Professional has to become evidence-based and working in a mature, organizational environment.
 If you want to understand the concept and principles of HR maturity you can now join the new, professional institute – IHRM - that has been established for that very purpose.

 “That’s the state of play in human resources today mindless imitation of what others are doing, little to no systematic evaluation of the effectiveness of management practices and programs, infrequent data-driven diagnoses of the problems HR is expected to address, in short, little of the professionalism now almost taken for granted in medicine, to take just one example.”

 From the Foreword to the book by Professor Jeffrey Pfeffer, Thomas D. Dee II Professor of Organizational Behavior, Graduate School of Business, Stanford University, co-author of ‘Hard Facts‘ and a leading advocate of evidence-based management.

 ‘This is an important book that provides a positive road map for the future of the H.R. profession.
 Its importance lies in its willingness to address the big questions: why has Human Resources been at the crossroads for over a decade?
 What does it mean to operate as an H.R. professional?
 How can H.R. apply evidence based practice to be more systematic in its priorities and evaluate the business impact of its activities?

 The book, a combination of analysis, argument and anecdote, check-lists and case studies, ranges far and wide in exploring the debate about the role of Human Resources, the nature of professionalism and the utilisation of evidence based practice.